skbiditoiletrizz327/Discord-Bot-in-roblox-without-websocket/README.md

 ## 🛠 **Execute Client-Side Commands in Roblox via Discord**

-You can **integrate a Discord bot** into your Roblox game, allowing seamless interaction between Discord and your Roblox client.
+You can **integrate a Discord bot** into your Roblox instance, allowing you to interact with discord.

 ### 📋 **Features:**
 - **Control Roblox client** through Discord commands.
 - Simple, WebSocket-free setup.
-- **Real-time actions** performed by your in-game character.

 ---